Dafo2334/Dafo2334.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I’m Daniel Folino, a dual major in Chemical Engineering and Computer Science at the University of Colorado Boulder, graduating in May 2025.
-Growing up in Mexico and attending a German international school, I had a unique multicultural education that sparked my interest in both engineering and computing.
-I’m fluent in English, German, Spanish, and Dutch, and bring a global perspective to my work.
+Hi, I’m Daniel Folino! 👋

+I'm a dual major in Chemical Engineering and Computer Science with minors in Mathematics and Chemistry at the University of Colorado Boulder, graduating in May 2025.
+Growing up in Mexico and attending a German international school gave me a unique multicultural foundation, sparking my passion for both engineering and computing.
+Fluent in English, German, Spanish, and Dutch, I bring a global perspective to every project I tackle.

+My technical expertise spans process engineering, software development, and data science.
+I’ve tackled complex challenges like designing distillation columns and simulating plant processes using Aspen Hysys and Aspen Plus.
+In computing, I’ve delved into game development and database systems, with hands-on experience in RISC-V processor modeling and creating embedded systems.
+My minors in Math and Chemistry further enhance my analytical and problem-solving capabilities, complementing my engineering and computer science studies.

+I’m particularly interested in networking and data science and have developed projects like a UDP client-server and explored data analysis in real-world applications.
+These experiences have strengthened my ability to solve complex problems through innovative, practical solutions.

-My journey includes a diverse range of experiences—from shadowing healthcare professionals at Hospital Angeles in Mexico to developing game projects and databases.
-I’ve also taken on process engineering challenges, like designing distillation columns and creating efficient plant simulations using tools like Aspen Hysys and Aspen Plus.
-Outside of academics, I represented Mexico as a national handball champion in 2015 and was part of the team that won the Central American Games with the U-17 squad.
+Outside of academics, I represented Mexico as a national handball champion in 2015 and was part of the U-17 team that won the Central American Games.
+Sports taught me the value of resilience, teamwork, and determination—qualities I bring to every endeavor, academic or professional.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/danielfolinohaendler/).
+Though I’m still building formal industry experience, I’ve been proactive in preparing for my career through leadership roles, hands-on projects, and academic challenges.
+With a multidisciplinary knowledge base, a global outlook, and a passion for problem-solving, I’m ready to tackle real-world challenges with enthusiasm and dedication.